adetalhouet/ocp-ztp/README.md

 ~~~

 ### Install Ironic and Metal3 <a name="bmo"></a>

+The assumption is the cluster is __not__ deployed on bare metal.
+If that's the case skip this section.

 Both Ironic and Metal3 can be installed from the [baremetal-operator ](https://github.com/metal3-io/baremetal-operator) but experience has proven it is a very opinionated install, and out of the box, doesn't work in my environment, and probably will not work in yours.